45: An Interpolated Episode: Did Dante Intend All These Interpretive Games In COMEDY?

 FOR DEEPER STUDY

-Dante gives his characters human motivations.
+Dante gives his best characters human motivations.
 They’re not just walking, talking allegories.
 And they act out their issues, rather than just stating them.
 Francesca, for example, acts out the problems of an overflow of passion.
 It even infects the pilgrim!
-And certainly lands with the reader.
-Ahead, we’ll see figures who illustrate their sins . . . and even seem to go beyond them, to tell their stories in ways that their guilt doesn’t actually encapsulate fully who they are.
+And certainly then lands with the reader.
+Ahead, we’ll see figures who illustrate their sins . . . but seem to go beyond them, to tell their stories in ways that their guilt doesn’t actually encapsulate who they are.
 It’s one thing to have a character stand up and lament his suicide.
 It’s another to have him tell the circumstances that led to his act of self-violence.

 All of this talk of interpretive games brings up a question of how you can play that game in the poem.
 Here are a few of the rules: